AtharvShinde2004/friendzone/README.md

 ## Overview

 FriendZone is a social media application that allows users to connect, share posts, and engage with each other.
-This README provides an overview of the key files and features in the application.
+This README provides an overview of the key files, features, and information about contributing to the application.

 ## Files and Directory Structure